 Opal Twinkle Studs

 Australian opals paired with diamond in 14k gold.
+Sold as a pair.

 The opals flash colors in the light for that perfect twinkle!

 Kindly note: This piece is made to order so please allow up to two weeks for fabrication.

 Layers of solid 14k gold are pressure bonded to a core of either sterling silver or jeweler’s brass.
 The result is a durable, price-friendly alternative to solid gold, with over 100 times more gold in it than gold plated pieces.
 It remains nickel free, hypoallergenic and can get wet without tarnishing or turning your skin green.